phits-tech/website/docs/Deployment-New-Project.md

 ## Storage

-Everyone has "Get Only" access to storage (used by runners to get submission files)
+Everyone is granted "Get Only" access to storage (to get event banners & user pics)

 1. Create a custom role with Get Only access